godotengine/godot-docs/tutorials/2d/2d_movement.rst

 Each example below uses the same scene setup.
 Start with a ``KinematicBody2D`` with two
 children: ``Sprite`` and ``CollisionShape2D``.
-You can use the Godot icon ("icon.png") for the Sprite's texture or use any other 2D image you have available.
+You can use the Godot icon ("icon.png") for the Sprite's texture or use any other 2D image you have.

 Open ``Project -> Project Settings`` and select the "Input Map" tab.
 Add the following input actions (see :ref:`InputEvent <doc_inputevent>` for details):